 Is there a weight limit?

-The main Upright MRI has a weight limit of 500 lbs and the extremity magnet has a weight limit of 350 lbs.
+The Upright MRI has a weight limit of 500 lbs and the Extremity MRI has a weight limit of 350 lbs.

 Do you dispense medication to help with claustrophobia?